 No, you must separate from service before applying for transfer of your pension rights.
 Transfer of accrued pension rights at the end of a leave-without-pay period is governed by the provisions of the applicable Transfer Agreement and can be done only after your LWOP is terminated.

-No, transfers of pension rights into or from the UNJSPF are only permitted where an applicable transfer agreement is in effect.
+No, transfers of pension rights to or from the UNJSPF are only permitted where an applicable transfer agreement is in effect.

-No. As regards transfers to or from the International Monetary Fund (IMF), the Inter-American Development Bank (IADB), and the World Trade Organization (WTO) the amount of funds transferred is set forth in the applicable agreements and the period of service credited under the “receiving” Plan is equal to that accrued under the “sending” Plan on a straight one-to-one basis.
-This is known as an “Inner Circle” agreement.
+No. As regards transfers to or from the International Monetary Fund (IMF), the Inter-American Development Bank (IADB) and the World Trade Organization (WTO), the amount of funds transferred is set forth in the applicable agreements and the period of service credited under the “receiving” plan is equal to that accrued under the “sending” plan on a straight one-to-one basis.
+These are known as “Inner Circle” agreements.

 For transfers to the UNJSPF, the transfer value remitted would result in the recognition of additional pensionable service credits in the UNJSPF, with the length of such service being determined through an actuarial calculation performed by the Consulting Actuary for the UNJSPF.

-For transfers from the UNJSPF to a “receiving” Plan, the transfer payment is determined as the larger of the actuarial value of the accrued UNJSPF pension rights or the withdrawal settlement due under Article 31 of the UNJSPF Regulations.
+For transfers from the UNJSPF to a “receiving” plan, the transfer payment is determined as the larger of the value of the accrued UNJSPF pension rights or the withdrawal settlement due under Article 31 of the UNJSPF Regulations.

 Can I get an estimate from the UNJSPF of my accrued pension rights?